- Published on

 Now try this interview question: walk me through what happens between you asking ChatGPT "explain quantum computing like I'm five" and it responding with "great question!"

-I built a full inference server, BPE tokenizer and transformer from scratch in C++ to answer these.
+I built a full inference server, BPE tokenizer and transformer from scratch in C++ to answer these questions.
 This blog is part 2 of a 3-part series.
 Part 1 covers tokenization if you want the buildup, but you don't need it.
 By now, your prompt is a list of token IDs.
 Let's talk about what happens next.

-Forward Pass at a Glance
+The Transformer Model at a Glance

 Before the fun stuff, here's the full forward pass pipeline for reference.
 I have illustrated each stage with a summary and an example.